zudi-lin/pytorch_connectomics/README.md

 ## Notes

+### Segmentation Models

+We provide several encoder-decoder architectures, which are customized 3D UNet and Feature Pyramid Network (FPN) models with various blocks and backbones.
+Those models can be applied for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
+Those models can also be constructed specifically for isotropic and anisotropic datasets.
+Please check the [documentation](http://connectomics.readthedocs.io/) for more details.

 ### Data Augmentation

-We provide a data augmentation interface several different kinds of commonly used augmentation method for EM images.
-The interface is pure-python, and operate on and output only numpy arrays, so it can be easily incorporated into any kinds of python-based deep learning frameworks (e.g., TensorFlow).
-For more details about the design of the data augmentation module, please check the [documentation](http://connectomics.readthedocs.io/).
+We provide a data augmentation interface for several common augmentation methods for EM images.
+The interface operates on NumPy arrays, so it can be easily incorporated alongside many Python-based deep learning framework (e.g. TensorFlow).
+For more details about the design of the data augmentation module, please check the [documentation](http://connectomics.readthedocs.io/), specifically the [```utils``` documentation](https://connectomics.readthedocs.io/en/latest/modules/utils.html).

 ### YACS Configuration

-We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage the settings and hyperparameters in model training and inference.
+We use the *Yet Another Configuration System* ([YACS](https://github.com/rbgirshick/yacs)) library to manage settings and hyperparameters in model training and inference.
 The configuration files for tutorial examples can be found [here](https://github.com/zudi-lin/pytorch_connectomics/tree/master/configs).
 All available configuration options can be found at [```connectomics/config/defaults.py```](https://github.com/zudi-lin/pytorch_connectomics/blob/master/connectomics/config/defaults.py).
 Please note that the default value of several options is ```None```, which is only supported after YACS v0.1.8.

-### Segmentation Models

-We provide several encoder-decoder architectures, which are customized 3D UNet and Feature Pyramid Network (FPN) models with various blocks and backbones.
-Those models can be applied for both semantic segmentation and bottom-up instance segmentation of 3D image stacks.
-Those models can also be constructed specifically for isotropic and anisotropic datasets.
-Please check the [documentation](http://connectomics.readthedocs.io/) for more details.

 ## Acknowledgement